Praddy2009/UnityGettingStarted/Interface/README.md

 ![Install](img/Cam_Ins.png)

--**Tag** : Tag can be assigned to one or more gameobject which help us to access that group under that tag during scripting.
+- **Tag** : Tag can be assigned to one or more gameobject which help us to access that group under that tag during scripting.
 For ex:All the collectable in a game can be tagged as collectables.
--**Layer** : It enable us to group gameobjects under layer name and then uses Culling Mask option to render those layers only from a scene.
+- **Layer** : It enable us to group gameobjects under layer name and then uses Culling Mask option to render those layers only from a scene.
--**Clear Flags** : Determines what will be the background type.
+- **Clear Flags** : Determines what will be the background type.
 By default it's skybox but sometime we also use solid colour.
--**Background**  : After all the game elements are rendered then the left-out places are filled with this colour(in absence of Skybox)
+- **Background**  : After all the game elements are rendered then the left-out places are filled with this colour(in absence of Skybox)
--**Culling Mask** : We can use it to ommit the rendering of any specific onjects by camera.(i.e. ho ke bhi render nahi hoga) -**Clipping Planes** :  Describes the distance from camera to start or stop rendering.(Think of games where buildings appear after we move in that direction)
+- **Culling Mask** : We can use it to ommit the rendering of any specific onjects by camera.(i.e. ho ke bhi render nahi hoga)
+- **Clipping Planes** :  Describes the distance from camera to start or stop rendering.(Think of games where buildings appear after we move in that direction)

 > Inserting a GameObject